Aircoookie/WLED-Docs/docs/moonmodules/merge-history.md

 ## I2C and SPI pins make over
 Januari 9, 2023

-We (Ewowi and Softhack) were not happy how currently pins are managed.
+We were not happy how currently pins are managed.
 It raises questions in discord we could not answer so we decided to refactor it.
 It's not easy as a lot is interconnected but we made the first steps:

 * Drop down for pin variables (see below)
 * Rebuild the usermods (pins) settings screen so it works the same